securegns/notes/study_with_ai/tempk8s.md

 ---

-*End of Study Guide — Q271–Q300 were not available in the source material.*
+*End of Study Guide — All 300 questions.*